-In healthy human subjects, granisetron has been safely administered in humans with benzodiazepines, neuroleptics and anti-ulcer medications, commonly prescribed with
+In healthy human subjects, granisetron has been safely administered with benzodiazepines, neuroleptics, and anti-ulcer medications commonly prescribed with anti-emetic treatments.
+Additionally, granisetron has shown no apparent drug interaction with emetogenic cancer chemotherapies.

 No specific interaction studies have been conducted in anaesthetised patients, but granisetron has been safely administered with commonly used anaesthetic and analgesic agents.
-In addition, the activity of the cytochrome P450 subfamily 3A4 (involved in the metabolism of some of the main narcotic analgesic agents) is not modified by granisetron.
+In addition, in vitro human microsomal studies have shown that the cytochrome P450 subfamily 3A4 (involved in the metabolism of some of the main narcotic analgesic agents) is not modified by granisetron.